 Parrotfishes can save coral reefs

 Parrotfish are found in subtropical regions around the world in coral reef regions.
-There exists 60 species of parrotfish and the most of them are beginning life as females.
+There exist 60 species of parrotfishes and most of them are beginning life as females.
 And then they change into males because they are hermaphrodite.

-After digestion sand is produced.
-In fact, those fishes play an important role in conservation of coral reef due to their feedings habits.
+After digestion, the sand is produced.
+In fact, those fishes play an important role in the conservation of coral reef due to their feedings habits.
 It is an important process that helps the production and maintenance of the coral sand for the reef biome.
 They also ingest different microorganisms that are in the water and coral polyps.

-Every night, they produce mucus with which they can envelope themselves inside of it.
+Every night, they produce mucus with which they can envelop themselves inside of it.
 This mucus is a protection against predators.

 Parrotfish is the best protector of coral reefs that must be protected.

 Indeed, the report by the Global Coral Reef Monitoring Network (GCRMN), the International Union for Conservation of Nature (IUCN) and the United Nations Environment Programme (UNEP), shows the results concerning the Caribbean corals.
 Indeed, they have declined by more than 50% since the 1970s.